 - A completed copy of the Pressing Information Waiver

-- Royalty Payment: Payments may be made via online credit card payment, certified cheque, money order or non-certified personal cheque made out to CMRRA Ltd. via regular mail to the address noted below or pay in-person at our office.
+- Royalty Payment: Payments may be made via online credit card payment, certified cheque, money order or non-certified personal cheque sent by regular mail to the address noted below, or in-person at our office.

 Regular mail submission: Include all documents as listed above, and mail your application to:

 Attention: Pay-As-You-Press Department